-The Bank's risk management governance structure is made up of a number of committees.
-The reporting lines of these committees, and an outline of their responsibilities is summarised below:
+The Bank's risk management governance structure is made up of a number of committees, both Board and Management.
+The reporting lines of the Board committees, and an outline of their responsibilities is summarised below:

 Board Risk and Audit Committee - Chaired by Stephen Clark, one of the Bank's independent NEDs, the Committee provides independent assurance on the design and effectiveness of the overall systems of internal control, including risk management and compliance.
 The Committee receives reports from the Bank's external auditors and reviews the Bank's statutory accounts.
 Internal audit is independent of both the business and risk management functions, and reports to the Board through the Chairman of the Risk and Audit Committee.